markNZed/processism-react-three/README.md

 To deploy to GitHub IO site: `npm run deploy` then [view](https://marknzed.github.io/react-three)

 Development Guidelines

-* A variant is best when we can animate using Motion.
-A property is best when we are animating outside of Motion.
+* A variant is a state of an animationComponent and we make use of Framer Motion when possible.
+The animationState holds the variant and can hold other values which can animating outside of Motion.
 For example visibility does not need Motion.
 The camera is animated using react-spring not Motion.
-The basic idea of a variant it to define a "state" of the component.
+* A Scene consists of animationComponents that are instantiated and an animationSequence that orders the sequence in the animation.
-* The AnimationController should mainly control the sequencing of variants.
+* The speed in AnimationController can be used to accelerate the animation sequence